MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 > [!NOTE]
 > Video filter is currently available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
 You must be part of the public developer preview for Microsoft Teams to use the video filters.

-As online meetings have become more prominent, teams users spend significant amount of time reviewing work, watching videos, and collaborating with teammates on video calls.
+As online meetings have become more prominent, Teams users spend significant amount of time reviewing work, watching videos, and collaborating with teammates on video calls.
 Considering this, Microsoft Teams provides an immersive and engaging meeting experience with video filters.

 Users can use the video filter app in the meeting lobby and in-meeting scenarios and easily apply video effects in all meetings and calls.
 Teams supports filters, frames, and so on, to make your meeting experience more presentable.